Light Duty in DC Workers Comp Cases

 One thing to keep in mind is that even if you are receiving your standard hourly rate in a light duty job, you may be owed additional workers compensation benefits (called temporary partial disability).
 This is because your average weekly wage (which includes overtime, bonuses and may include income from a second job) could be more than your standard hourly rate.

 What If Your Company Doesn't Have Light Duty Work And Can't Make Up A Light Duty Job For You

 They have to pay your full workers compensation benefits, also called temporary total disability, or TTD, just as if your doctor said you could not do any work because of the injury.

 One thing to watch out for if you have a Virginia workers compensation case - if you are not under an Award, you must look for light duty work within your restrictions (called marketing your residual capacity) even if you will be released to your regular duty job with your company in a short time.

 And in DC cases, the workers comp insurance company may start vocational rehabilitation - hiring a vocational specialist to look for jobs for you within your restrictions.
 If you are in vocational rehabilitation, please call us - we have a lot to tell you about the process (it is sometimes a sham and the insurance company will use it to cut off your benefits, so be careful).

 The bottom line with light duty is it depends on the employer.
 But the key to any light duty job is to make sure it is within your doctor's restrictions - you don't want to do anything to risk further injury or delay the recovery from your injury.

+Our aggressive workers compensation lawyers deal with light duty employment all the time and get the maximum benefits for injured workerse in Washington DC.
 Every employer does something different and every case depends on specific factors.
-So if you have questions, call us at (202) 393-3320.
+So if you have questions, contact us at (202) 393-3320.